tmonks/100-days-of-code/log.md

 https://tmonks.github.io/drum-machine/

 It's usually hard to find time to code on the weekends, but yesterday I involved my daughters to help test my drum machine.
 They had a great time with it, and my youngest (with her furious clicking & dragging) discovered a bug I never would have!

+### Day 29: September 23, Monday
+D29 #100DaysOfCode #freeCodeCamp
+Fixed two bugs on my drum machine.
+Learned how to use useCallback hook.
+Improved the logic so that the animations are consistent between keyboard & mouse presses.
+All I need to do now is polish up my code.
+Looking forward to starting the next one!